chanshiyucx/blog/article/008-web-knowledge-base.md

 - Reduced memory footprint - only one handler is needed on the parent rather than multiple handlers on each descendant.
 - Automatic handling of dynamic content - no need to bind listeners when elements are added or unbind them when removed.

+> Can you explain event bubbling and how it works?

+Event bubbling is the process where an event triggered on a DOM element propagates upward through its ancestors in the DOM tree.
+When an event occurs on an element, it first runs handlers on that element, then on its parent, then on its grandparent, and so on up to the document root.

+For example, if you click a button inside a div inside a form, the click event fires first on the button, then bubbles up to the div, then to the form, and continues up the tree.
+Each ancestor with a listener for that event will have its handler executed.
+You can stop this propagation using `event.stopPropagation()` if needed.
+This bubbling behavior is what makes event delegation possible, allowing you to attach one listener to a parent instead of many listeners to individual children.

 ### Prototype

 > Explain how prototypal inheritance works